 - 3 celery stalks, cut into large chunks

 - 1 yellow onion, quartered

 - 2 Tablespoons kosher salt

 - 1 bay leaf

-- Rinse chicken and add to large stew pot; cover with water so chicken is completely submerged leaving about an inch between the chicken and the top of the water.
+- Place chicken in large stew pot; cover with water so chicken is completely submerged leaving about an inch between the chicken and the top of the water.